qingjianmoxie/cs-learning/distsysbook/2_abstractions.md

 - *Linearizable consistency*: Under linearizable consistency, all operations **appear** to have executed atomically in an order that is consistent with the global real-time ordering of operations.
 (Herlihy & Wing, 1991)
 - *Sequential consistency*: Under sequential consistency, all operations **appear** to have executed atomically in some order that is consistent with the order seen at individual nodes and that is equal at all nodes.
 (Lamport, 1979)

 The key difference is that linearizable consistency requires that the order in which operations take effect is equal to the actual real-time ordering of operations.
-Sequential consistency allows for operations to be reordered as long as the order observed on each node remains consistent.
+Sequential consistency allows for operations to be reordered as long as the order observed on each node remains consistent(一致的).
 The only way someone can distinguish between the two is if they can observe all the inputs and timings going into the system; from the perspective of a client interacting with a node, the two are equivalent.

-The difference seems immaterial, but it is worth noting that sequential consistency does not compose.
+The difference seems immaterial(不重要), but it is worth noting that sequential consistency does not compose.

 Strong consistency models allow you as a programmer to replace a single server with a cluster of distributed nodes and not run into any problems.
+强一致性模型允许你作为程序员用分布式节点集群替换单个服务器，而不会遇到任何问题.

 All the other consistency models have anomalies (compared to a system that guarantees strong consistency), because they behave in a way that is distinguishable from a non-replicated system.
 But often these anomalies are acceptable, either because we don't care about occasional issues or because we've written code that deals with inconsistencies after they have occurred in some way.